data-dependent/osrs-guides/skilling.md

 ## Some problems

 This section has problems which can help solidify the concepts presented earlier.
-The problems are organized in two sections, with the first section having problems which directly use the presented material and the second section having problems which are more exploratory.
+The problems are organized in three sections, with the first section having problems which directly use the presented material, the second section having problems which are more exploratory and require testing mechanics not directly explained in the guide, and the third section having problems which are open-ended.

 ### Direct problems